nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 |v2.0|user|edit expense/income goal for specific month|adjust my expenditure/saving target according to the situation|
 |v2.0|user|display expense/income goal for specific month|keep track of my progress|

+<div style="page-break-after: always;"></div>

 # Non-Functional Requirements

-* _Constraint_ - Single User Product
+* _Constraint_ - Single User Product.
-* _Performance_ - JAR file does not exceed 100Mb
+* _Performance_ - JAR file does not exceed 100Mb.
 * _User_ - Users should prefer typing on CLI
 * _Program_ - Platform independent (Windows/Mac/Linux)
 * _Program_ - Works without needing an installer

 # Glossary
+* __General__
     * _IntelliJ_ - An Integrated Development Environment (IDE) used to develop FinanceIt
     * _CLI_ - Command Line Interface
     * _UML_ - Unified Modeling Language
+* __Manual Tracker and Entry Tracker__
+    * _Entries_ - The class designed to represent a unit of transaction of the user.
+    * _Ledger_ - A collection of entries which are incurred on the same day.
+    * _Entry Type_ - Whether an entry is an Income or Expense.
+    * _Entry Category_ - Type of entry along the following choices:
+        * _Expense Entry_ - Transport, Food, Travel, Shopping, Bills, Others
+        * _Income Entry_ - Allowance, Salary, Others
+    * _Entry Amount_ - Amount of money associated with the transaction.
+    * _Entry Description_ - Text for users to identify the transaction.
+Can include general transaction details.

+<div style="page-break-after: always;"></div>

 # Future implementations

-**Integrate Goal Tracker with Recurring Tracker** [Coming in v3.0] <br />
+1. **Integrate Goal Tracker with Recurring Tracker**  <br/>
-In the next version, goal tracker will be used to keep track not only the manual tracker but also the recurring tracker.
+In the next version, the Goal tracker will be used to keep track not only the manual tracker but also the recurring tracker.
 With this feature being implemented, those fixed monthly income and expenditure will also be included into the goal tracker progress to better aid the user in managing their finances.

+1. **Entry Categories used for analysis** <br />
+In the next version, entry categories can be recorded and used in meaningful calculations to represent the user's spending habits in a more detailed and categorised manner.
+Perhaps a tabulated summary of entries by each category would be helpful in assisting the users in meaningfully monitoring their spending habits.

+<div style="page-break-after: always;"></div>

 # Instructions for Manual Testing